Finite-time Lyapunov dimension and hidden attractor of the Rabinovich system: Attractors and transient chaos

 \subsection{Localization using perpetual points}

-The fixed points of a dynamical system are the ones where velocity and acceleration of the system simultaneously become zero.
-If the existing fixed points are unstable then we may get either oscillating solutions or unbounded ones.
-If there are oscillating solutions then the fixed points are considered to be important points in phase space for locating the oscillating attractors, i.e. these unstable fixed points are considered as reference points and the initial conditions near to the fixed points lead to the attractors.
-However, for the systems having hidden attractors we do not have such unstable fixed points.
-Therefore a natural question can be asked as ‘‘Is there a reference point for hidden attractors similar to the fixed point for self-excited attractors?’’.
-In this section we show numerical results which suggest that there are points, termed as perpetual points, which could be considered as reference points of hidden attractors.
+The equilibrium points of a dynamical system are the ones, where the velocity and acceleration of the system simultaneously become zero.
+If the existing equilibrium points are unstable, then we may get either oscillating or unbounded solutions.
+In this section we show numerical results, which suggest that there are points, termed as \emph{perpetual points} \cite{Prasad-2015}, which may help to visualize hidden attractors.